 What is the aim of the programme?

-ECAP aims to work closely with sports to accelerate the development of emerging coaches already working in the high performance system, enabling them to not only have an enhanced impact in the short term, but also to become the elite coaches of the future.
+The Elite Coaching Apprenticeship Programme (ECAP) aims to work closely with sports to accelerate the development of emerging coaches already working in the high performance system, enabling them to not only have an enhanced impact in the short term, but also to become the elite coaches of the future.

 Who is the programme targeted at?

 The programme is targeted at emerging coaches that have limited coaching experience within a World Class Programme or limited exposure to operating within a high performance environment.

 The programme will benefit from a partnership approach between the sports and UK Sport and will be a two-year accelerated development opportunity providing the coaches with the skills, knowledge and experiences to deliver results consistently within high performance sport.